Lophocereus schottii: Ecology

 The senita cactus exhibits mutualism with the senita moth.
 The senita moth is the only nocturnal pollinator of the cactus, and the moth relies on the cactus as a host for reproduction.

+Phytochemistry

+Tetrahydroisoquinoline alkaloids were identified; one of them, lophocerine, is a substituted salsolinol, as well as a trimer of lophocerine—pilocereine.
+Among other compounds, phytosterols such as lophenol, schottenol, lathosterol, spinasterol, locereol, and other compounds.
+Salsolidine, peyonine, peyophorine and anhalotine were also isolated; among the flavonoids, myricetin, epicatechin, quercetin derivatives, and kaempferol were isolated.

 Taxonomy

 The first description as Cereus schottii was made in 1856 by George Engelmann.
 The specific epithet schottii honors the German naturalist and plant collector Arthur Schott, who was involved in surveying the border between the United States and Mexico.
 Nathaniel Lord Britton and Joseph Nelson Rose placed the species in the genus Lemaireocereus in 1909.
 Further nomenclature synonyms are Pilocereus schottii (Engelm.)
 Lem.
-(1862) and Pachycereus schottii (Engelm.)
+(1862) and Lophocereus schottii (Engelm.)
 D.R.Hunt (1987).